Search Close

 There are also public health hazard control which concern conditions aboard vessels for crew and passengers.

 You must have a valid Ship Sanitation Certificate, (renewed every six months).
 Suffolk Coastal Port Health Authority carries out inspections and issues the required certification.
-There is a charge for the inspection
+There is a charge for the inspection.

 All ships that travel internationally must be inspected to ensure that they are properly managed, free from pests and disease and that food is stored and prepared hygienically.
 Water supplies to ships and aboard vessels are also monitored.